Farmswithy History, Family Crest & Coats of Arms

 Another reference states: "This place probably derives its name from the AngloSaxon word Fearn; the fern plant formerly overran the land, and still grows abundantly in the neighbourhood. " Other spelling variants for the hamlet in these early years included Farneworth and Farnewrth in 1278; and Ffornword in 1282.

 There is another Farnworth in Cheshire in the Borough of Halton, and this latter town was also influential in the family's history as Leising de Farnewurd was listed there in the Pipe Rolls of 1185.

 Early History of the Farmswithy family

-Another 138 words (10 lines of text) covering the years 1650 and 1666 are included under the topic Early Farmswithy History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Farmswithy research.
+Another 71 words (5 lines of text) covering the years 1650, 1666, 1651 and 1652 are included under the topic Early Farmswithy History in all our PDF Extended History products and printed products wherever possible.

 Farmswithy Spelling Variations

 Spelling variations in names were a common occurrence before English spelling was standardized a few hundred years ago.
 In the Middle Ages, even the literate spelled their names differently as the English language incorporated elements of French, Latin, and other European languages.
 Many variations of the name Farmswithy have been found, including Fanworth, Farnworth, Farnworthy, Farnsworth, Farnesworth and many more.

 Early Notables of the Farmswithy family (pre 1700)

 Distinguished members of the family include Richard Farnworth (died 1666), an English Quaker writer of tracts.
 He "was born in the north of England, and appears to have been a labouring man.
 In 1651 he attended the quaker yearly meeting at Balby...